Ribchester: Stone House

 Standing just to the east of the Ribchester Arms on Blackburn Road, Stone House was occupied by the owner of the 19th-century Bobbin Mill that used to stand across the road.
 The mill originally ground corn, with water for power diverted from Boyce's Brook, but it diversified into bobbin turning until 1890, when it closed.
 The building in front of Stone House was originally a stable for the New Hotel.

 Religion

 Previous Census returns for Ribchester show that 86.7% of the population expressed themselves to be Christian with the majority of the remaining population professing no religion.
 In the 2011 Census 78% expressed themselves as Christian.
 Almost 22% were either no religion or religion not stated doubling the previous results.

-There are three places of worship in Ribchester.
-There is the Mission Church.
-There is St Wilfrid's (which incorporates St Saviour's, Stydd), a Church of England church within the Diocese of Blackburn.
-There is St Peter and Paul Church in Stydd, built in 1789, a Roman Catholic church in the Diocese of Salford.
-The site was carefully chosen because, at the time, it was still illegal for Catholics to have a public place of worship.
+There are three places of worship in Ribchester: the Mission Church, the parish church of St Wilfrid's (which incorporates St Saviour's, Stydd), a Church of England church within the Diocese of Blackburn, and St Peter and Paul Church in Stydd, built in 1789, a Roman Catholic church in the Diocese of Salford.
+The latter's site was carefully chosen because, at the time, it was still illegal for Catholics to have a public place of worship.
 The church is the last of what are traditionally known as barn churches – others having been altered or demolished.